reframejs/reframe/readme.md

 ### Universal

-Reframe is universal (you can create any type of web app) thanks to two page config options: `htmlStatic: true` and `domStatic: true`.
+Reframe is universal: You can create any type of web app.

+This is thanks to two page config options: `htmlStatic: true` and `domStatic: true`.

 By default a page is rendered twice:
 On the server (to HTML) and in the browser (to the DOM).